MorpheApp/morphe-documentation/docs/morphe-resources/troubleshooting.md

 ## 18 YouTube Watch history is not being saved

 If you use a system ad-blocker, then whitelist `s.youtube.com`.
-Otherwise check your YouTube/Google account permissions and ensure your account watch history is enabled.
+Otherwise verify watch history works with unpatched YouTube, and check your YouTube/Google account permissions and ensure your account watch history is enabled.

 ## 19 The first Short opened has a delay before playback starts